 To compress the ball for a pure strike creating additional spin and distance, you have to strike the ball first before generating impact with the turf.
 For this, you require proper weight transfer to move the bottom end of the swing arc a fraction of an inch forward during the downswing.
 Using the weight shift drill will help with this.

 While doing exercises like the narrow path drill or target line gate, it can be helpful to get some feedback.

 Take some practice swings to get the feel of the club moving toward the alignment stick.
 Once satisfied with the feel you can record your club and golf ball trajectory by placing a camera, or an observer, behind you to observe whether the golf ball takes off in the direction you want it to.

 Putters with little or no toe hang require a straight-back, straight-through putting stroke, and alignment sticks are great training aids to ingrain this putting action.
 The more toe-hang in a putter, the more arced the putting stroke, and the less likely you will benefit from straight alignment aids.

 Placing a golf ball in the center of the alignment stick will enable you to push it back parallel to the alignment stick and ensure that the follow-through of the putting strike remains straight and parallel to the alignment stick.

-To improve distance control you can place two alignment sticks perpendicular to your body with approximately ½ yard between them.
+Chipping requires stable wrists to prevent you from flipping through impact, thus losing distance and spin.
+To improve distance control, you can place two alignment sticks perpendicular to your body with approximately ½ yard between them.
 Try and land every chip between the two sticks from various distances.

-- The Best Golf Tips To Improve Your Game (From Seasoned Pros)
+- The Best Golf Tips To Improve Your Game

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.